min2ha/ukwa-site/content/target/66414/index.en.md

   "start_date": "2018-05-31T09:00:00Z"
 }

-# Centre for the Analysis of Social Exclusion

 The Centre for Analysis of Social Exclusion (CASE) is a British research institute at the Suntory and Toyota International Centres for Economic and Related Disciplines (STICERD) at the London School of Economics.